Title

 BSP Circular Letter mandates that banks must appraise real and other properties owned or acquired (ROPOA) before foreclosure, with specific valuation and reserve requirements to ensure accurate financial reporting and risk management.

-The property shall be recorded at the balance of the loan (including principal and booked accrued interest or less unamortized income) or the bid/purchase price, whichever is lower.
-If the booked amount exceeds the appraised value, an allowance for probable losses equal to the excess must be set up.
+The acquired property shall be recorded at the balance of the loan (principal plus booked accrued interest receivable for time loans, or principal less unamortized income for bills discounted) or at the bid/purchase price, whichever is lower.

-Personal properties not sold for more than three years from acquisition, worthless or not salable property, property with lost or contested title, foreclosure expenses included in book value, and excess of book value over appraised or realizable value.
+Personal property considered “Loss” requiring 100% reserves includes: (1) property not sold for more than three (3) years from acquisition; (2) property that is worthless or not salable; (3) property whose title is lost or is being contested in court; (4) foreclosure expenses and other charges included in book value; and (5) the excess of book value over its appraised or realizable value.

 Analyze Cases Smarter, Faster